0foo/study_notes/rhcsa-summary/topics/filesystem.md

     * estimate minimum size filesystem can be shrunk: `resize2fs -P /dev/sda1`
     * get block size of the filesystem: `blockdev --getbsz /dev/sdX`
     * can use awk to calculate the total size: `echo | awk "{print 4 * 2}"
+    * `df` vs `du`
+    * `lsblk -pf`

+* `lsof` command lists all open files and the process accessing them in the provided directory.
+    * It is useful to identify which processes currently prevent the file system from successful unmounting.
+    * good for figuring out why filesystem is blocked from unmounting

 * General File system navigation
 	* ls,mkdir,cd,pwd,rmdir,cp,rm,ln,file,touch,cat,vi,mv